Darshan321321/HTML--begginners/README.md

 # HTML--begginners
-Studing for 3-5 hours a day
+Studing for 3-5 hours a day.
-HTML - markup language : 2.5 week
+HTML - markup language : 2.5 week.
-CSS - stuling language : 2.5 week
+CSS - stuling language : 2.5 week.
-JavaScript - Programming language : 6 weeks
+JavaScript - Programming language : 6 weeks.
-first three months of above topics
+first three months of above topics.
-React js: its not a framework its a library of javascript and most popular :2 months Angular js and vue : its a framework
+React js: its not a framework its a library of javascript and most popular :2 months.
+Angular js and vue : its a framework.
-Help us build applications faster by framework
+Help us build applications faster by framework.
-Version control system - git : 2 week
+Version control system - git : 2 week.

 # How--the--web--works
 http://www.codewithmosh.com is an URL